ovh/public-cloud-examples/ai/ai-endpoints/README.md

   - [Audio Virtual Assistant](./audio-virtual-assistant/) by putting ASR, LLM and TTS working together
   - [Conversational Memory for chatbot](./python-langchain-conversational-memory/) by using Mistral7B and LangChain Memory module
   - [Video Translator](./speech-ai-video-translator) with ASR, NMT and TTS to subtitle and dub video voices
-  - [ASR features](./asr-features) to better understand how Automtic Speech Recognition models work
+  - [ASR features](./asr-features) to better understand how Automatic Speech Recognition models work
   - [TTS features](./tts-features) to be able to use all Text To Speech models easily

 ### 🕸️ Javascript 🕸️